 Hiroshi Nakaguchi

-Professor and Director, Department of Neurosurgery, and the Center for Stroke and Neurocritical Care, International University of Health and Welfare Atami Hospital
+Professor, and Director of the Convalescent Rehabilitation Center, International University of Health and Welfare Atami Hospital

 Japan Neurosurgical Society Specialist / Preceptor